patilatharva/library-system/README.md

 Its frontend makes use of jQuery - including AJAX methods and the libraries DataTables and Bootstrap.
 ![Front page](demo/home.png)
 # What can it do?
 Pacifica allows book and student data to be created, read, updated and deleted.
-Being a library management system, it also facilitates books to checked in and out.
+Being a library management system, it also enables librarians to check in and out books.

 In a little more detail, it can: